logaretm/vee-validate/docs/guide/components/validation-provider.md

 ### File Validation

-`v-model` is pretty much required to use the ValidationProvider, but some inputs like `file` do not benefit from having `v-model` and is usually not used at all.
-We can use the manual validation to avoid having to use `v-model`.
+While `v-model` is generally required when using the ValidationProvider component, some inputs like `file` do not benefit from having `v-model`.
+Instead, you can use the manual `validate` method to avoid having to use `v-model` in this instance.

 ```vue
 <ValidationProvider rules="required">